Raigyo/fps-babylon-js/README.md

 ## How to use

 **Warning**: WebGL / material acceleration has to be enabled in your browser.
 The use of Babylon / WebGL needs a strong GPU (quite decent NVidia or AMD Graphic card) to work fluidly.
-It won't work without it, even with a powerfull GPU.
+It won't work without it, even with a powerfull CPU.

 How to enable WebGL in your browser?